thezeroalpha/thezeroalpha.github.io/_posts/2019-07-31-editing-efficiency-in-the-terminal-learning-readline-bindings.md

     * `Ctrl-]`: search forwards for a character and jump to it (like `f` in Vim)
     * `Ctrl-Meta-]`: search backwards for a character and jump to it (like `F` in Vim)

-Searching is not set up by default in zsh.
+Searching is not set up by default in ZSH.
 Please see the [ZSH Specifics](#jump-to-a-character) section for information on how to set it up.

 To clear the screen, use `Ctrl-l`.